rickosborne/skyline/story/iaso/132-second-dinner.md

 ## 132

+Before you settle in for dinner, if Yenever or another Tenakth is a member of your party, jump to [entry 157](157-tenakth-solo.md).

 Read to everyone:

 > Dinner is the same mildly raucous outdoor setup as the night before: long tables full of families and workers commingling and commiserating.